Unity-Technologies/com.unity.netcode.gameobjects/README.md

 ```

 ### Contributing

 We are an open-source project and we encourage and welcome contributions.
-If you wish to contribute, be sure to review our [contribution guidelines](CONTRIBUTING.md).
+If you wish to contribute, please be sure to review our [contribution guidelines](CONTRIBUTING.md).

 #### Issues and missing features

 If you have an issue, bug or feature request, please follow the information in our [contribution guidelines](CONTRIBUTING.md) to submit an issue.

 You can also check out our public [roadmap](https://unity.com/roadmap/unity-platform/multiplayer-networking) to get an idea for what we might be working on next!